expressdev093/ReduxToolkitExample/README.md

 # ReduxToolkitExample
-Basic persist reduxtoolkit example with Typescript and createAsyncThunk to reduce boilerplate code
+Basic persist reduxtoolkit starter example with Typescript and createAsyncThunk to reduce boilerplate code